Youssef1313/ds-assignment-1/README.md

 ### Important notes

-- Running benchmarks against a sorted input is much faster, however, the quick sort algorithm will fail causing the program to crash with a stack overflow.
+- Running benchmarks against a sorted input is much faster, however, the quick sort algorithm will fail causing the program to crash with a stack overflow on large lists.